ImagineNotChetng/OpenPrint3D-/GOVERNANCE.md

 ### Changes to Governance
 Modifications to this GOVERNANCE.md must:
-- Be proposed via a GitHub pull request, and
+- Be proposed via a GitHub issue and/or pull request, and
 - Be approved by the Project Lead after community review.

 ---